10 STEM High School Programs for Summer 2025

 Application deadline: May 1, 2025 for international students and June 1, 2025 for U.S. students

 SCIP is a pre-college program designed to offer exceptional high school students a taste of university life.
-Students get to live alongside UCLA undergraduates as they experience a broad range of academia via lectures, leadership seminars, workshops and coursework.
+Students live alongside UCLA undergraduates and gain exposure to a broad range of academic experiences through lectures, leadership seminars, workshops, and coursework.

-Successful SCIP students will earn a college credit, certificate of completion, and useful skills to help them manage college applications, academics, and university life.
+Successful SCIP students will earn a college credit, a certificate of completion, and valuable skills to help them manage college applications, academics, and university life.

 Girls Who Code Summer Programs